stevana/deterministic-scheduler/README-unprocessed.md

 where he shows how he'd do it in a multi-threaded shared memory setting.

-In this post I'll port matklad's approach from Rust to Haskell and hook it up to the parallel property-based testing machinary from my previous post.
+In this post I'll port matklad's approach from Rust to Haskell and hook it up to the parallel property-based testing machinery from my previous post.

-Another difference between matklad and the approach in this post is that matklad uses an ad-hoc correctness criteria, whereas I follow the parallel property-based testing paper and use [linearisability](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf).
+Another difference between matklad and the approach in this post is that matklad uses an ad hoc correctness criteria, whereas I follow the parallel property-based testing paper and use [linearisability](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf).

-An ad-hoc criteria can be faster than linearisability checking, but depending on how complicated your system is, it might be harder to find one.
+An ad hoc criteria can be faster than linearisability checking, but depending on how complicated your system is, it might be harder to find one.
 Linearisability checking on the other hand follows mechanically (for free) from a sequential (single-threaded) model/fake.

-If you know what you are doing, then by all means figure out an ad-hoc correctness criteria like matklad does.
-If on the otherhand you haven't tested much concurrent code before, then I'd recommend starting with the linearisability checking approach that we are about to describe[^3].
+If you know what you are doing, then by all means figure out an ad hoc correctness criteria like matklad does.
+If on the other hand you haven't tested much concurrent code before, then I'd recommend starting with the linearisability checking approach that we are about to describe[^3].